zdeslav/metrics/docs/running_server.md

 Running the server
 ==================

-If you don't want to run a separate `statsd` server, you can run it locally, in the same process as your client.
+If you don't want to run a separate `statsd` server, you can run the server provided by metric++ locally, in the same process as your client.

 Just configure it and run it:

 ~~~{.cpp}
     // following code is the simplest way to start a server.
 Just specify some